frottori/TicTacToe_Multiplayer/README.md

 # TicTacToe Multiplayer

-A simple TicTacToe game between two players using TCP sockets.
+A simple TicTacToe game between two players that determines who wins or if it is a tie using TCP sockets.

 ## Demo Video